shakurocom/android_codestandards/README.md

-# Android style guidelines common for Java and Kotlin
+# Android style guideline common for Java and Kotlin

-This is common section for Java and Kotlin guidelines.
+This is a common section for Java and Kotlin guidelines.

 ## 1 Project structure
 The project should follow standard [Android project guidelines](https://developer.android.com/studio/projects/index.html)